 ZendHQ Installation and Configuration

-Note This topic describes the procedures for installing ZendHQ.
-ZendHQ is only available for PHP versions 7.2 and forward on Linux.
+This topic describes the procedures for installing ZendHQ.
+ZendHQ is made up of two pieces, a service daemon and a PHP extension.

 Requirements